Art Workspace Easthampton

 A Residency Program for Visual, Literary & Performing Artists

-With this in mind, Easthampton City Arts will offer a total of 5 two-month studio residencies per year—all free of charge—at MAP Space in Eastworks, beginning in January 2022.
-Additionally, ECA may also choose to offer one-month studio residencies at ECA Gallery in Old Town Hall, should the pandemic continue to limit the amount of indoor gathering taking place within our organization.
+With this in mind, Easthampton City Arts will continue to offer a total of 5 two-month studio residencies per year—all free of charge—at AWE Space (formerly known as MAP Space) in Eastworks, beginning in January 2023.

-Please read the following information carefully before applying.
-Applications are due November 8, 2021 @ 11:59pm.
+Please read the following information carefully and thoroughly before applying.
+Applications are due October 31, 2022 @ 11:59pm.

 CONTEXT & BACKGROUND – Since COVID-19 reached our area in March 2020, ECA began a thoughtful and reflective internal dialogue about how our organization could utilize and leverage our existing resources in new and meaningful ways, so as to offer support to our longstanding—and growing—community of artists during this vulnerable and unprecedented time.